lidanielm/independent-study/README.md

 - Debug and fix data processing issues
 - Refactor and clean up code structure
 - Write documentation and README content
+- Implement the agentic AI system for financial research